akshjswl/fsp-java/day6/day6.md

 It is only ordered/sorted in the sence that the first element is the least.

 program to display use of priority queue

+Dequeue Interface
+Dequeue Interface extends the queue inerface.
+In Dequeue, we can remove and add or delete elements from noth the ends

+Array Deque class implements the deque interface .it facilities us to see the deque .
+Unlike queue , we can add or delete the elements from both the ends.
+Array Deque is faster than arraylist and stack.

+## Set Interface
+Set Interface in java is present.